Poros: Antiquity

-Poros was divided intp two islands during antiquity: Sphairia (also known by its modern Greek form Sfairia) and Calauria (also known by its ancient Greek form Kalaureia and its modern Greek form Kalavria).
+Poros was divided into two islands during antiquity: Sphairia (also known by its modern Greek form Sfairia) and Calauria (also known by its ancient Greek form Kalaureia and its modern Greek form Kalavria).
 Sphairia consisted of the area of the modern island which includes its current capital.
 Calauria was the larger part of the island to its north.
 During the period of Mycenaean dominance (1400-1100 BC) Calauria was quite powerful and the most important naval base of region was located on islet Monti or Liontari on its eastern coast.
 The city-state of Calauria was home to an asylum dedicated to Poseidon, the ruins of which are still accessible on a hilltop close to the town.
 This asylum may have been linked to the sanctuaries at Geraistos and Tainaros.
 Ancient historians stated that Calauria was the center of an amphictyony, a religious alliance between its city-state and those of Athens, Poros, Aegina, Epidaurus, Hermione, Troezen, Nauplio, Orchomenus, and Prasaiai.
 Modern archaeology has discovered no evidence for its actual existence, however, and now believe the "Calaurian League" to have been a later Hellenistic invention.
 An enormous feast was found dating to the Hellenistic period in the ruins of the Calaurian asylum, along with a plaque celebrating the "revival" of its amphictyony.

 During the 5th century, the Persian Empire annexed the Greek cities of western Anatolia.
 When the Athenians helped these cities in a revolt against Persian rule, Poros, along with the other Greek states of mainland Greece and the Aegean islands, was drawn into the Greco-Persian Wars.
 At the beginning of the Peloponnesian War, Troezen and Calauria offered asylum to an anti-Macedonian politician who eventually became the tyrant of the region.
 After the death of Alexander the Great in 323 BC, the Ptolemies of Egypt occupied Calauria.
 Around the same time, the Athenian orator Demosthenes came to the island, where some report his suicide.
 In 273 BC, the last explosion of the Methana volcano dramatically changed the morphology of Poros and the wider region.

 The Sanctuary of Poseidon has been excavated by Swedish archaeologists.
 The 1894 field season is considered to be the first Swedish archaeological campaign in Greece.
 Swedes have continued excavations from 1997 in collaboration with the Greek National Heritage Board.